kyma-incubator/compass/docs/architecture/labeling.md

 ```

-Use script `./../investigations/storage/sql-toolbox/run_postgres.sh`
+Use script `./../investigations/storage/sql-toolbox/run_postgres.sh` to run PostgreSQL in version 12.

-Then, following query are possible:
+Then, following query returns all applications that have **scenarios** `bbb`:
 ```sql

 select app_id,jsonb_path_query(value,'$[*] ? (@ == "bbb" )') from labels where label_key='scenarios';